 Housing is offered through Columbia’s premier residence center, Plymouth Court.
 Rooms for HSSI are clustered together, and students are expected to dine together for evening meals at the University Center, another campus residence center just a short walk away.
 HSSI students are supervised by Columbia College Chicago Residence Assistants (R.A.’s), who provide support and guidance through the summer living experience.

 High school students who wish to live on campus must enroll in 6 credit hours—either by registering for one full day course (6 credit hours) or two half day courses (3 credit hours each).
 Students who choose to live on campus are expected to demonstrate maturity and commitment to the educational process and required to observe all rules and directives associated with the living community.
 Housing is assigned on a first-come, first-served basis until all available spaces are filled.
 Because housing is limited, early application is encouraged.

-Full instructions for obtaining on-campus housing for the HSSI program will be communicated to students who are selected to live in on-campus housing.
-Housing Orientation will be held on July 7th prior to the general HSSI Orientation for students living in on-campus housing.
+Full instructions for obtaining on-campus housing for the HSSI program will be communicated to students who have selected to live in on-campus housing.
+Housing Orientation will be held prior to the general HSSI Orientation for students living in on-campus housing.

-The cost for housing, which includes a meal plan of 15 meals per week + $20.00 in flex money to be used at the student’s discretion in the University Center Dining Hall, plus a variety of mandatory evening and weekend activities, is $2050.00.
+The cost of housing is $1,500.00.
+This fee includes a meal plan of 15 meals per week + $20.00 in flex money to be used at the students discretion at the University Center cafeteria, and a variety of mandatory evening and weekend activities.

 International students are welcome to apply for the High School Summer Institute.
 Additional requirements for non US students include: